Flagsmith/flagsmith-charts/charts/flagsmith/README.md

 helm install flagsmith flagsmith/flagsmith
 ```

 This will install using default options.
-(Pods may error and restart
-while waiting for other pods to become ready.).

 ### Ingress configuration